Jihad over Centuries: Data

-\textbf{Conflict events versus European conquests.} Our source of data on the incidence of conflict against European conquests is \citet{Brecke1999}.\footnote{ Raw data is available in this \href{https://brecke.inta.gatech.edu/research/conflict/}{website}.
-Previous research (e.g., \citealt{BR2014} and \citealt{FK2017}) also made use of Brecke's database. } This database records conflicts with at least 32 deaths between 1400 and 2000.
+\textbf{Contemporary Islamist violence.} The main data source for contemporary conflict events and actors involved in conflicts is Armed Conflict Location and Event Data (ACLED, \citealt{RLHK2010}).
+Each actor appeared in ACLED is classified into an Islamist group or not by hand.\footnote{ Information about violent Islamist group are drawn from several sources, including ACLED reports, \href{https://africacenter.org/}{Africa Center for Strategic Studies (ACSS)}, \href{https://cisac.fsi.stanford.edu/mappingmilitants}{Mapping Militants Project (MMP)}, \href{https://www.jessicamaves.com/forge.html}{the Foundations of Rebel Group Emergence (FORGE) Dataset}, and \citet{WM2017}.} Appendix \ref{app_heteg_groups} lists major jihadist groups and their stated ideologies and goals.
+We focus on violent events involving jihadist groups between 2001 and 2019 (spanning the post-9/11 period up to the year preceding the COVID-19 pandemic).
+We retain two categories of violence involving these groups.
+The first includes violence against state forces, encompassing both domestic government actors and external forces, such as international organizations, foreign state militaries, private security firms, and independent mercenaries.
+This category includes both battles and explosions or remote violence.
+The second category includes violence against civilians.
+No minimum fatality threshold is imposed.\footnote{ \citet{ACLED2019} defines a battle as ``a violent interaction between two politically organized armed groups at a particular time and location,'' explosions/remote violence as ``one-sided violent events in which the tool for engaging in conflict creates asymmetry by taking away the ability of the target to respond,'' and violence against civilians as ``violent events where an organized armed group deliberately inflicts violence upon unarmed non-combatants.''
+We exclude battles between jihadist groups and other non-state actors.
+Indeed, the selected two categories account for over 90\% of all violent events involving Islamist groups. } Figure \ref{app_fig_groups_AQ_IS_WA} shows jihadist violence in West Africa from 2001 to 2019. \if0 \textbf{Historical conflict events versus European conquests.} Our source of data on the incidence of conflict against European conquests is \citet{Brecke1999}.\footnote{ Raw data is available in this \href{https://brecke.inta.gatech.edu/research/conflict/}{website}.
+Previous research (e.g., \citealt{BR2014}; \citealt{FK2017}) also made use of Brecke's database. } This database records conflicts with at least 32 deaths between 1400 and 2000.
 According to \citet{Brecke2012}, the conflicts include interstate war, rebellions, and domestic political conflicts.
 For each conflict, it provides us with name of actors, start and end year and region of its onset.
 The actors are political entities possessing effective sovereignty over different territories (e.g., state, kingdom, sub-national groups).
 We use information of conflicts where the actors are historical states and European countries in West Africa.
 Table \ref{tab_brecke} lists all the colonial conflicts involving historical states in West Africa.
-In total, the database records 42 conflict events while 15 conflict events involve Islamic states.
+In total, the database records 42 conflict events while 15 conflict events involve Islamic states. \fi